-No Long Distance Record Course being for can be less than 50 Statute Miles - 80 Kilometres.
+No Long Distance Record Course can be less than 50 Statute Miles - 80 Kilometres.

-The start and finish positions if A to B must be given.
+The start and finish positions are given as Points A and B.

 When a tow or other outside assistance is obtained, the attempt shall return to the last officially recorded "own power" position before resuming.